antaresproject/docs/docs/installation/installation_manual.md

 ### Web-based Installer

-Go to the `http://<server_name>/install` in order to start migration import to the base.
-In the first installation step, there is an environment set-up verification - if everything is correct please continue.
-If the application states that something has not been set properly, the continuation will not be possible.
+Go to the `http://<server_IP>/install` in order to start migration import to the database.
+In the first installation step, there is an environment verification - if everything is correct please continue.
+If the application states that something has not been set properly, you will have to configure it before being able to proceed.

+**Please note:** If you have problems with the database connection, you can read about some extra troubleshooting below in the [MySQL Connection problems](#MySQL_Connection_problems) section.

 ![installation_manual_step_1](../img/docs/installation/installation_guide/installation_manual_step_1.PNG)

-In the next step, set up the application's instance name, username and password of the main administrator.
+In the next step, set up the application name, username and password of the main administrator.

+**Please note:** Do not forget to remember the password, it's the only way to log in to the application.

 ![installation_manual_step_2](../img/docs/installation/installation_guide/installation_manual_step_2.PNG)

-The final step in the installation is a definition of components and modules which will be a part of yours application's version.
-Once the components are chosen and the 'next' button is pressed, the application creates migration files and starts the Daemon that will watch over the execution of 'jobs' which the application will submit during the work (e.g. notifications, demanding computational procedures, etc.).
+The final step in the installation is to choose the modules which will be included in your application.
+Once the components are chosen and the 'next' button is pressed, the application creates migration files and starts the daemon that will be handling [automation](../core_modules/automation.md).

 ![installation_manual_step_3](../img/docs/installation/installation_guide/installation_manual_step_3.PNG)